dotnet/orleans/README.md

 * List of [Ideas for Contributions]

-* How to Contribute
 * [Contributing Guide]

-* Coding Standards
 * The coding standards / style guide used for Orleans code is the [.NET Framework Design Guidelines][DotNet Framework Design Guidelines]:

 You are also encouraged to start a discussion by filing an issue.
-See the [contributing guides][Contributing Guide] for more details.

 [MSR-ProjectOrleans]: http://research.microsoft.com/projects/orleans/